No expiration date

 • St. Paul's Hill & Church (Bukit St. Paul)

-At the top of St. Paul's Hill sits the iconic statue of St. Francis Xavier next to the famous St. Paul’s Church.
+Next, you will walk to the top of St. Paul's Hill, which sits the iconic statue of St. Francis Xavier next to the famous St. Paul’s Church.
 Plenty of engraved Dutch tombstones are laid against the walls of this roofless church, originally built in 1521.
 From the church, you can take in breathtaking views of the Straits Of Malacca.

 • A short walk down from St. Paul's Church leads to the overgrown remains of the Dutch Graveyard.
 It was originally used as a Dutch graveyard in the late 17th-century when the VOC (Dutch East India Company) was still in control.
 The graveyard was also used by British while they were in Malacca. (pass by)